shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-banner-native-on-ios.md

 > [!NOTE]
 > This offering is currently in Alpha and is subject to change.

-The term *Banner Native* refers to the capability of our Mobile SDK Banner class to return native demand.
+The term *Banner Native* refers to the capability of Mobile SDK Banner class to return native demand.
 The banner object (ANBannerAdView) is multi-format, returning demand for banner ads and, if enabled via the APIs as described in the examples below, video and native ads.
 This